Home School Community Liaison Scheme (HSCL)

 The HSCL Scheme aims to:

-- Promote active co-operation between home, school and relevant community agencies in promoting the educational interests of the children
+- Promote co-operation between home, school and relevant community agencies in the educational interests of the child

 - Work with parents to prepare and support them as a resource to their own children and encourage parents to become involved in their child’s education

-You can find information about the Home School Community Liaison Scheme on the Department of Education website.
+You can read more in the Information booklet for DEIS schools participating the Home School Liaison Scheme and on the Department of Education’s website.